autorope/donkeycar/docs/guide/create_application.md

 ## Camera Setup

 If you are on a raspberry pi and using the recommended pi camera, then no changes are needed to your __myconfg.py__.

-If you are using a Jetson Nano with a Sony IMX219 based camera, and you are using the default car template, then you will want edit your __myconfg.py__ to have:
+> Jetson Nano: when using a Sony IMX219 based camera, and you are using the default car template, then you will want edit your __myconfg.py__ to have:
 `CAMERA_TYPE = "CSIC"`.

 CVCAM is a camera type that has worked for USB cameras when OpenCV is setup.
-This requires additional setup for [OpenCV](https://pypi.org/project/opencv-python/).
+This requires additional setup for [OpenCV for Nano](/guide/robot_sbc/setup_jetson_nano/#step-4-install-opencv) or [OpenCV for Raspberry Pi](https://www.learnopencv.com/install-opencv-4-on-raspberry-pi/).

 WEBCAM is a camera type that uses the pygame library, also typically for USB cameras.
 That requires additional setup for [pygame](https://www.pygame.org/wiki/GettingStarted).